The ‘Grindadráp’- Dolphin hunts in the Faroe Islands

-The ‘grind’ as the hunts are commonly called, can happen at any time at any one of the 26 designated killing bays around the islands, with the majority of the hunts statistically occurring between July and September.
+The grindadráp (or ‘grind’ as the hunts are commonly called) can happen at any time at any one of the 26 designated killing bays around the islands, with the majority of the hunts statistically occurring between July and September.
 The grindadráp unlike most regulated (yet still unnecessary) hunts has no season, no quota and the Faroese rarely do not authorize a hunt when a pod is spotted, unless the weather or sea conditions are too hazardous for their boats.

-For many miles and over several hours, using a “wall of sound” from their boat engines to force the pod towards the nearest designated killing bay and into its shallow waters where Faroese men waiting on land rush into the water to kill the animals or drag them further ashore with ropes and a blásturongul (a type of blunt gaff-hook rammed into the whale’s blowhole) before the men attempt to sever the whale’s spinal cord with a mønustingari (a modified knife more like a short spear) and then use a grindaknívur (traditional grind hunt knife) to cut through the whale’s neck.
+For many miles and over several hours, the Faroese use a ‘wall of sound’ from their boat engines to force the increasingly stressed and panicking pod towards the nearest designated killing bay and into its shallow waters where waiting Faroese men rush into the water to kill the animals or drag them further ashore with ropes and a blásturongul (a type of gaff-hook rammed into the whale’s blowhole) before the men attempt to sever the whale’s spinal cord with a mønustingari (a spinal lance resembling a short spear) and then use a grindaknívur (traditional grind hunt knife) to cut through the whale’s neck.

+The killing of the dolphins and pilot whales is rarely as quick as Faroese government and media propaganda makes out.
 Grindadráp hunts can turn into drawn-out, often disorganised massacres.
 The pilot whales and dolphins can be killed over long periods in front of their relatives while beached on sand, rocks or just struggling in shallow water with Faroese boats blocking their escape - until not a single pilot whale or dolphin is left alive.